Mission Health System will return to Blue Cross NC’s network as of Dec. 15

-Where can I go for in-network care?
+Where can I go for in-network care until Mission Health is back in-network?

-In an emergency, Blue Cross NC customers should always go to the nearest hospital.
-Emergency care is always covered as an in-network benefit.
-Prior authorization is never required for emergency care.
-If an admission to the hospital is medically necessary after an emergency room visit at a Mission Health facility, we would process these benefits as in-network.
 Blue Cross NC customers in Western North Carolina should go to the hospitals listed on the map below for in-network care.
 You may also download a PDF Map for a comprehensive list of all in-network hospitals and surgery centers in the area, including Georgia, South Carolina, and Tennessee.
 We suggest using our Find a Doctor Search Tool which is updated often.

-In an emergency, Blue Cross NC customers should always go to the nearest hospital.
+- In an emergency, Blue Cross NC customers should always go to the nearest hospital.
 Emergency care is always covered as an in-network benefit.
 Prior authorization is never required for emergency care.

 - If you have a plan with out-of-network benefits, you can receive benefits for services at a Mission Health healthcare provider for non-emergency care (not part of an approved Continuity Care request), but:

 I am a member of another Blue Cross plan, but I live in North Carolina.
 How does this affect me?

-- When you visit hospitals, doctors and other facilities in North Carolina, you are using the BlueCard®
+- When you visit hospitals, doctors and other facilities in North Carolina, you are using the Blue Card®.

-- BlueCard allows members of a Blue Cross and Blue Shield plan to get in-network care while traveling or living in another Blue Cross and Blue Shield Plan’s service area.
+- Blue Card allows members of a Blue Cross and Blue Shield plan to get in-network care while traveling or living in another Blue Cross and Blue Shield Plan’s service area.

 - Use the provider search tool available from your local Blue Cross and Blue Shield plan’s website

-You may contact customer service using the phone number listed on the back of your card or login to the Blue Connect Member Site and submit your question.
+You may contact customer service using the phone number listed on the back of your card or login to the Blue ConnectSM Member Site and submit your question.